MarcinKilarski/Website-Audit/seo.md

 Furthermore, URL parameters could lead to ranking signals being divided among several pages, instead of strengthening the ranking position of the original page.

-Finally, with sites that have a large number of pages, URL parameters waste search crawlers’ resources, which could be used elsewhere to discover new or updated content on your site.
+Finally, with sites that have a large number of pages, URL parameters waste search crawlers' resources, which could be used elsewhere to discover new or updated content on your site.

 To prevent this, you can inform Google by using their Search Console and Bing via their Webmaster Tools that pages with specific URL parameters are duplicates and should, therefore, be de-indexed, or assure them that they are unique and should appear in search results.